raymondxu/java-workshop/README.md

 Why is this cool?

 Not only can we can put items into boxes, but we can also put boxes into boxes!
-And we can query the weight of any of the Packagable items because they all have a `getWeight()` method!
+And we can query the weight of any of the Packageable items because they all have a `getWeight()` method!